tendermint/tendermint/spec/consensus/reactor/reactor.md

     > Current implementation does not consider superseding, except if a decision is reached, in which case messages may not be dropped on the current node, but if the message arrives at the next node and it has decided, then the message is dropped, so it seems like it could be dropped locally as well without loss of correctness.

     > Current implementation may lose messages in `S` (if peers are removed and re-added (messages are dropped with the connection and not re-send once the connection is reestablished))

-- P2P is Best effort (connectedness/delivery)
-- GST is assumed
-    - Clarify GST.
-        - Is it between all correct nodes?
-A certain number of correctness nodes?
-        - Eventually all connections are stable?
-Always eventually there will be a connection?
-- P2P + GST ~> Eventual connectivity/delivery
-- Eventual Connectivity ~> “Gossip” communication